Skip to main content

 iOS build

-To build and run your app on the simulator or device, first open the folder containing your Xcode project.
-Then, open the SweetPad tools panel on the left side of VSCode, navigate to the "Build" section, and click the "Build & Run" button next to the schema name ▶️.
-The extension will prompt you to select a simulator or device, and then it will build and run your app on the chosen simulator or device.
+Open the folder containing your Xcode project, then open the SweetPad sidebar on the left side of VSCode, go to the Build section, and click ▶️ next to the scheme name.
+SweetPad asks you to pick a simulator or device, then builds and launches the app on it.

 brew install xcbeautify